Regular Masonic jurisdiction: Austria

 The first Grand Lodge in Austria, the Große Landesloge von Österreich was founded in Vienna in 1784 but only ten years later in 1794 Freemasonry was forbidden by the then Holy Roman Emperor Franz II.
 After the Austro-Hungarian Compromise of 1867 Freemasonry was re-established, but only in the Hungarian part of the Empire.
 After the end of World War I, only four weeks after the proclamation of the Republic of German-Austria the Grand Lodge of Vienna was founded on 8 December 1918.
 She was recognised by UGLE in 1930.
 Immediately after the annexation of Austria into Nazi Germany in 1938 Freemasonry was again forbidden.
 After the end of World War II the Grand Lodge of Vienna was formally re-established on 4 August 1945.
 In 1952 UGLE restored relations with her.
 1955 after the end of the Allied occupation of Austria the Grandlodge changed its name into Grand Lodge of Austria.

 The Grand Lodge of Austria has currently 77 lodges with approx. 3500 brethren.

 Belgium

 Several Grand Lodges are active in Belgium.

 The Regular Grand Lodge of Belgium (R.G.L.B.) is currently the only Belgian Grand Lodge which is recognised as regular by UGLE and its concordant jurisdictions.

 The oldest Grand Lodge of Belgium, the Grand Orient of Belgium (G.O.B.) lost its recognition by the UGLE in the 19th century when it decided to remove the requirement for Masons to have a belief in a Supreme Being.
 In an attempt to regain recognition by the UGLE, five lodges from the GOB founded the Grand Lodge of Belgium (G.L.B.) in 1959.
-When in 1979 the G.L.B. also lost its recognition by UGLE, nine lodges founded the Regular Grand Loge of Belgium on 15 June 1979.
+When in 1979 the G.L.B. also lost its recognition by UGLE, nine lodges founded the Regular Grand Lodge of Belgium on 15 June 1979.